 In This Article

 Noom is no ordinary weight loss app.
-It doesn’t just count calories — besides, there are food-tracking apps.
-Instead, it helps you lose weight with a balanced diet.
+It doesn’t just count calories, like most food-tracking apps, but it helps you lose weight by recommending a diet tailored to you and your needs.

-There are no good or bad foods.
-Noom is about creating healthy habits so you make better food choices.
+Noom is about creating healthy habits to help you make better food choices.

 Elise Harlow is a registered dietitian with a Master of Science in Nutritional Sciences.
 She is the founder of an online nutrition consulting and coaching business.